 Moving Part or Full Time to Nicaragua Just Got Easier

-The barriers for moving part or full time to Nicaragua have been lowered.
-Now is the time to take advantage of the country’s investment friendly economy, low cost of living and prime residential and commercial real estate.
+The barriers to moving part or full-time to Nicaragua have been lowered.
+Now is the time to take advantage of the country’s investment-friendly economy, low cost of living, and prime residential and commercial real estate.

 For many, Nicaragua has become the ideal place to live a laid, back retired life while still technically working.
 The tropical, Central American country is famous for its Atlantic and Pacific coast beaches that have not yet been overly commercialized by the large hotel and resort chains found in Mexico and other nearby countries in the Caribbean Sea.
 While many towns in Nicaragua retain their historic character, most of them have built up enough modern infrastructure to support entrepreneurs who want a scenic, cost-friendly place to grow their business operations.
 Here are some major characteristics that have made moving part or full-time to Nicaragua an attractive option for working and retired expatriates from around the world.

 According to yearly surveys conducted by the World Bank Group, it is becoming easier for people to start new businesses, trade internationally, and obtain business credit in Nicaragua.
 New initiatives and special tax incentives have been put in place to encourage foreign entrepreneurs and other investors to consider moving part or full-time to Nicaragua.